 - Design should account for optimal distribution efficiency and effective root-zone moisture coverage.
 Target 80% or better Distribution Uniformity (DU). - Design should allow the putting surface and slopes and surrounds to be watered independently. - The design package should include a general irrigation schedule with recommendations and instructions on modifying the schedule for local climatic soil and growing conditions.
-It should include the base ET rate for the particular location. - The application rate must not exceed the infiltration rate, ability of the soil to absorb and retain the water applied during any one application or runoff will occur.
-Conduct saturated hydraulic conductivity tests if necessary. - The design operating pressure must not be greater than the available source pressure. - The design operating pressure must account for peak-use times and supply line pressures at final buildout for the entire system. - The system should be flexible enough to meet a site's peak water requirements and allow for operating modifications to meet seasonal irrigation changes or local restrictions. - Turf and landscape areas should be zoned separately.
-Specific use areas zoned separately; greens, tees, primary roughs, secondary roughs, fairways, native, trees, shrubs, etc. - Only qualified specialists should install the irrigation system. - Construction must be consistent with the design. - The designer must approve any design changes before construction. - Construction and materials must meet existing standards and criteria. - Prior to construction, all underground cables, pipes, and other obstacles must be identified and their locations flagged. - Permanent irrigation sprinklers and other distribution devices should be spaced according to the manufacturer's recommendations. - Space should be based on average wind conditions during irrigation. - For variable wind directions, triangular spacing is more uniform than square spacing. - Distribution devices and pipe sizes should be designed for optimal uniform coverage. - The first and last distribution device should have no more than a 10% difference in flow rate.
-This usually corresponds to about a 20% difference in pressure.
+It should include the base ET rate for the particular location. - The application rate must not exceed the infiltration rate, ability of the soil to absorb and retain the water applied during any one application.
+Conduct saturated hydraulic conductivity tests periodically. - The design operating pressure must not be greater than the available source pressure. - The design operating pressure must account for peak-use times and supply line pressures at final buildout for the entire system. - The system should be flexible enough to meet a site's peak water requirements and allow for operating modifications to meet seasonal irrigation changes or local restrictions. - Turf and landscape areas should be zoned separately.
+Specific use areas zoned separately; greens, tees, primary roughs, secondary roughs, fairways, native, trees, shrubs, etc. - Design should account for the need to leach out salt buildup from poor-quality water sources by providing access to freshwater. - Only qualified specialists should install the irrigation system. - Construction must be consistent with the design. - The designer must approve any design changes before construction. - Construction and materials must meet existing standards and criteria. - Prior to construction, all underground cables, pipes, and other obstacles must be identified and their locations flagged. - Permanent irrigation sprinklers and other distribution devices should be spaced according to the manufacturer's recommendations. - Space should be based on average wind conditions during irrigation. - For variable wind directions, triangular spacing is more uniform than square spacing. - Distribution devices and pipe sizes should be designed for optimal uniform coverage. - The first and last distribution device should have no more than a 10% difference in flow rate.
+This usually corresponds to about a 20% difference in pressure. - Distribution equipment (such as sprinklers, rotors, and micro-irrigation devices) in a given zone must have the same precipitation rate.

-- Distribution equipment (such as sprinklers, rotors, and micro-irrigation devices) in a given zone must have the same precipitation rate. - Heads for turf areas should be spaced for head-to-head coverage. - Water supply systems (for example, wells, and pipelines) should be designed for varying control devices, rain shutoff devices, and backflow prevention. - Water conveyance systems should be designed with thrust blocks and airrelease valves. - Flow velocity must be 5 feet per second or less. - Pipelines should be designed to provide the system with the appropriate pressure required for maximum irrigation uniformity. - Pressure-regulating or compensating equipment must be used where the system pressure exceeds the manufacturer's recommendations. - Equipment with check valves must be used in low areas to prevent low head drainage. - Isolation valves should be installed in a manner that allows critical areas to remain functional. - Manual quick-coupler valves should be installed near greens, tees, and bunkers so these can be hand-watered during severe droughts. - Install part-circle heads along lakes, ponds, and wetlands margins. - Use part-circle or adjustable heads to avoid overspray of impervious areas such as roadways and sidewalks. - Update multi-row sprinklers with single head control to conserve water and to enhance efficiency. - Incorporate multiple nozzle configurations to add flexibility and enhance efficiency/distribution. - Ensure irrigation heads and components are level and GPS-located when the system is installed or upgraded.
+- Heads for turf areas should be spaced for head-to-head coverage. - Water supply systems (for example, wells, and pipelines) should be designed for varying control devices, rain shutoff devices, and backflow prevention. - Water conveyance systems should be designed with thrust blocks and airrelease valves. - Flow velocity must be 5 feet per second or less. - Pipelines should be designed to provide the system with the appropriate pressure required for maximum irrigation uniformity. - Pressure-regulating or compensating equipment must be used where the system pressure exceeds the manufacturer's recommendations. - Equipment with check valves must be used in low areas to prevent low head drainage. - Isolation valves should be installed in a manner that allows critical areas to remain functional. - Manual quick-coupler valves should be installed near greens, tees, and bunkers so these can be hand-watered during severe droughts. - Install part-circle heads along lakes, ponds, and wetlands margins. - Use part-circle or adjustable heads to avoid overspray of impervious areas such as roadways and sidewalks. - Update multi-row sprinklers with single head control to conserve water and to enhance efficiency. - Incorporate multiple nozzle configurations to add flexibility and enhance efficiency/distribution. - Ensure heads are set at level ground and not on slopes.